SarahAisagbon/modelling-airbnbs-property-listing-dataset-/airbnb-property-listings/README.md

 ### **7. Tune the model**

 ### *Issues:*
-1. RunTimeError because the training tensors was different sizes.
-*Solution: Increased the batchsizes from 8 to 64* 2.Value Error because of exploding gradients.
-This means that when I trained my model sometimes I would get a Value Error as the y_hat_value would be full of NaN values.
+1. RunTimeError because the training tensors was different sizes. \n *Solution: Increased the batchsizes from 8 to 64* \n 2.Value Error because of exploding gradients.
+This means that when I trained my model sometimes I would get a Value Error as the y_hat_value would be full of NaN values. \n
 *Solution: Changed the datetype from float32 to float64*